 Will a pet fit into my lifestyle?

 Properly caring for a pet can be costly and time-consuming.
-Do you have the money to afford a pet and its associated costs such as food, a bed, grooming products/services and vet bills?
-Do you have the patience to potty and obedience train them?
-Do you have the time and energy to bond with them through exercise, play or petting, keep them healthy and clean up after them?
+Can you comfortably afford the associated costs, such as food, a bed, grooming products or services, and vet bills?
+Are you prepared to have the patience needed for potty training and obedience training?
+Will you have the time and energy to bond with them through exercise, play, or affection, keep them healthy, and clean up after them?
 Buying a pet isn’t a great idea if your lifestyle is already full of commitments and responsibilities or lacks the crucial needs of your desired pet, so these questions are essential to consider.

 On a similar note, it is important to know when to stop.
 If you already have a pet (or multiple), you should rationally ask yourself if you can afford and handle more.
 As much as you want to take in all the animals out there (especially homeless ones), you have limited finances and resources depending on your life circumstances.
 It is better to recognise and accept your limits than to experience the guilt of giving up your animal due to an ill-considered decision.